 - Tactical flashlights are bright, extremely durable, and can be used as a self defense striking weapon.
 These lights have an intense beam, high-speed strobe mode designed to disorient and disable an attacker, durable case (usually machined aircraft aluminum), and uneven strike bezel to concentrate force.
 Do NOT use these lights as a striking weapon unless you have been trained.
 A tactical flashlight should fit comfortably in the palm of your hand with both striking surfaces extending past the palm of your hand.
 The very small tactical lights may be useful for generating a blinding light but are much less effective as a striking weapon.

-When selecting a flashlight decide how much light that you need and then consider the type of beam required.
+When selecting a flashlight decide how much light that you need and then consider the beam pattern.
 This article on Lumens & Candelas describes light intensity and beam patterns for flashlights.
 I recommend light output of at least 200 lumens for tactical flashlights and at least 70 lumens for non-tactical flashlights.
 There are different types of beams and I created a scale to describe the beam patterns:

-- A Floodlight bean is relatively even and about 35° or wider.
+- A Floodlight beam is relatively even and about 35° or wider.
 This beam illuminates a wider area but does not provide a more intense light for long distances.
 A floodlight can produce an even beam or a hybrid beam with a more intense light in the center (hotspot) and less light away from the center.

 - A Tactical Beam is generally 15°-30° with a concentrated center “hotspot” surrounded by a less intense peripheral beam.
 This gives you a relatively wide-angle general beam with a brighter center beam that illuminates to a longer distance.